roypaulin/laTazza/templates/UnitTestsTemplate.md

 ### Loop coverage analysis

-    <Identify significant loops in the units and reports the test cases
-    developed to cover zero, one or multiple iterations >

 |Unit name | Loop rows | Number of iterations | JUnit test case |
 |---|---|---|---|
 |DataImpl|321-376|0|testGetReportEmptyList|